vivii9630/EmawwProject_App/README.md

 <ul>- HTML</ul>
 <ul>- Docker</ul>
 </p>

 # How to run the app

-<p>The app could run at cli with flask as well as with docker.</p>
+The app could run at cli with flask as well as with docker.

 ### Method-1: With flask app server.
 <p>